Skip to main content

 Earthquakes

 On 6 February 2023, two significant earthquakes hit Southeast Anatolia, strongly affecting the provinces of Kahramanmaraş, Kilis, Diyarbakır, Adana, Osmaniye, Gaziantep, Şanlırurfa, Adıyaman, Malatya and Hatay.
-There has been significant structural damage across the region leading to casualties and the Turkish Government has declared a state of emergency in the affected provinces.
-Citizens should avoid travelling to the affected provinces at this time.
+There has been significant structural damage across the region leading to casualties.
+Citizens should avoid travelling to the affected provinces.
 Citizens currently in these areas should heed the instructions of the Turkish authorities.
 Roads, communications networks and airports may be badly disrupted.

 Terrorism